ankur-saxena-88/my-90s-style-music-player/README.md

 - **Volume Controls**: Use the buttons to increase or decrease the volume.
 - **Automatic Next**: When one song finishes, the next song in the playlist will automatically start playing.

+Feel free to explore, provide feedback, or contribute to its development. 🎶

 ## How to Use:

 1. Copy the code of `index.html` and `main.js` into `.html` and `.js` files, respectively.